redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 We were able to use the `id` of the post that we created in our fixture because the fixtures contain the actual database data after being inserted, not just the few fields we defined in the fixture itself.
 In addition to `id` we could access `createdAt` which is defaulted to `now()` in the database.

+We'll test that all the fields we give to the `createComment()` function are actually created in the database, and for good measure just make sure that `createdAt` is set to a non-null value.
+We could test the actual timestamp is correct, but that involves freezing the Javascript Date object so that no matter how long the test takes, you can still compare to value to `new Date` which is right *now*, down to the millisecond.
+While possible, it's beyond the scope of our fun tutorial, since it gets [very gnarly](https://codewithhugo.com/mocking-the-current-date-in-jest-tests/)!

-Okay, our comments service is thoroughly tested!
+Okay, our comments service is feeling pretty solid now that we have our tests in place.
 The last step is add an actual form so that users can actually create comments on blog posts.

 ## Creating a Comment Form